 - Lowering of the blood sugar.
 High insulin levels stores body fat.

-To my surprise, there are numerous studies showing that various types of vinegar can kill cancer cells and shrink tumors.7-9
+To my surprise, there are numerous studies showing that various types of vinegar can kill tumor cells and shrink tumors.7-9

 Unfortunately, these studies were done on rats and not on humans.
 But, hey… it’s still very positive, right?